Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

    they must not block ledger close indefinitely.
 If RNG cannot establish an accepted entropy set, it injects the deterministic Tier 1 consensus_fallback digest (labeled `consensus_fallback`, count 0).
-If export signatures cannot converge, export retries or expires according to transaction rules.
+If export signatures cannot converge, the Export remains pending or its publication window expires without blocking ledger close.

    The bounded fallback rule is not permission for local shortcuts to decide ledger output.
 "Cannot establish" means the accepted-hash gate did not